chocolatemale/HealthRadar/README.md

 - **Camera use:** Implemented.
 Users can take a picture or select one from their media library.
 - **Location use:** Implemented.
 Users can capture their current location and add to a food entry.
 - **Authentication:** Implemented in this iteration.
 Firebase Authentication.
-- **Notification:** Not implemented in this iteration.
-Plan to include in next iteration.
+- **Notification:** Implemented in this iteration.
+The App will push local notification to remind user to log their weight and food data.
 - **External API use:** Implemented in this iteration.
 Nutritionix API to fetch food and food details.

 ## Getting Started: